cloudevents/spec/amqp-protocol-binding.md

 | URI-reference | [string][amqp-string]       |
 | Timestamp     | [timestamp][amqp-timestamp] |

-All attribute values in an AMQP binary message MAY be represented using the native AMQP types above, or MAY be in canonical string form.
+All attribute values in an AMQP binary message MUST either be represented using the native AMQP types above or the canonical string form.
 An implementation MUST be able to interpret both forms on an incoming AMQP message.
 An implementation SHOULD use the native AMQP form on outgoing AMQP messages when it is efficient to do so, but MAY forward values as canonical strings.
-A robust implementation MAY further relax the requirements for incoming messages (for example accepting numeric types other than AMQP long) but MUST use only the prescribed AMQP types or canonical strings on outgoing messages.
+A robust implementation MAY further relax the requirements for incoming messages (for example accepting numeric types other than AMQP long) but MUST be strict for outgoing messages as defined above.

 #### 3.1.4 Examples